R-Ligier/ComputerArchitecture2/exam2rev.md

 - After some time held , the data value of Q will change, this actually sets our D-flipflop to a new state.

-1. Why do we need setup and hold time for writing values?
+1. Why do we need to setup and hold time for writing values?

+    A:

 2. If the data values change, but the clock never changes, is it possible to set a new value in Q?

+    A:

 #### **2.4 - Chapter B.8 Register File**
 - One of the main parts of the data path (CPU) is the REGISTER FILE